Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2018-09-20-How_To_Convert_ipynb_To_PDF.md

 > jupyter nbconvert --to pdf file_name.ipynb

+The line above is my case that I used.

 Another way is using template like this:

 > jupyter nbconvert --to pdf --template what_you_want_to_use file_name.ipynb